MikeXander/Dolphin-Lua-Core/Readme.md

 -- This returns the controller for the current input poll, and a string containing it's Extension decryption key -- The key will be all 0s if it does not have a wiimote extension -- returns: ControllerID, Key

+function GetWiimoteExtension() end
+-- This returns the controller for the current input poll, and an integer representing the type of extension -- GCC = -1 (i.e. not a Wiimote poll), None = 0, Nunchuk = 1, Classic = 2
+-- returns: ControllerID, ExtensionID

 function SetIRX(X, ControllerID) end